mrbobbytables/mesos-dns/README.md

 * `MESOSDNS_PORT` - Is the port number that Mesos-DNS monitors for incoming DNS requests.
 Requests can be sent over TCP or UDP.
 We recommend you use port `53` as several applications assume that the DNS server listens to this port.
 The default value is `53`.

-* `MESOSDNS_RESOLVERS_###` - ALL `MESOSDNS_RESOLVERS_###` are converted to a comma separated list with the IP addresses of external DNS servers that Mesos-DNS will contact to resolve any DNS requests outside the domain.
+* `MESOSDNS_RESOLVERS_###` - ALL `MESOSDNS_RESOLVERS_###` are converted to a json list with the IP addresses of external DNS servers that Mesos-DNS will contact to resolve any DNS requests outside the domain.
 We recommend that you list the nameservers specified in the `/etc/resolv.conf` on the server Mesos-DNS is running.
 Alternatively, you can list 8.8.8.8, which is the Google public DNS address.
 The resolvers field is **required**.

 * `MESOSDNS_TIMEOUT` - Is the timeout threshold, in seconds, for connections and requests to external DNS requests.
 The default value is 5 seconds.